 Caveat emptor - Buyer beware

 So far in this blog, I have sung the praises of potentially employing a safety life-cycle cloud-based software solution.
-Being an independent consultant, who often has to complete independent project assessments, I do not endorse any specific solution.

 Yes